xlbf22/insane_crawler/README.md

 insane_crawler
 ==============

-download best ox videos, and sort them by our rank
+download best ooxx videos, and sort them by our rank

 ####Todo
 1. implement in scrapy